msicilia/scg-tool/README.md

 ## Deploy on Vercel

-You can easily deploy the OER as is in Vercel by forking the Github repo to your Github account and associating your fork with your Vercel account.
+You can easily deploy the OER as is in Vercel (or any other similar free service as Netlify) by forking the Github repo to your Github account and associating your fork with your Vercel account.
+However, since the free Vercel hosting does not provide storage, it will not record correctly the averages and countings of the responses.

 ## Self hosting